 Why People Sue for Lexapro Injuries

-Lexapro can cause birth defects when taken during the pregnancy.
+Lexapro may also cause birth defects when taken during the pregnancy.

 |Complications from Lexapro may include:|